-Homeschool planning is obviously a big deal for a lot of moms because everyone has an opinion (and blog post) about how it should be done.
-I confess I am much more of a go with the flow type homeschooler overall.
-So I’m not going to offer up some detailed step-by-step guide.
-I could, but I’m not going to.
+Homeschool planning is obviously a big deal for moms because everyone has an opinion (and blog post) about how it should be done.
+I confess that as a relaxed homeschooler I am much more of a go-with-the-flow type homeschooler overall so my planning looks a bit different.
+I do, however, have something very valuable for you before you plan your homeschool year.

-What I do have is something I think is more valuable.
-It’s a simple page that will help you before you get into the thick of curriculum selection and planning.
-It is focused on reflecting on the great, the good, the meh, and the bad so you can plan more intentionally.
+This is a simple page that will help you before you get into the thick of curriculum selection and planning.
+It is focused on reflecting on the great, the good, the meh, and the bad in your homeschool life so you can plan more intentionally.

 This is part of my 10 Days of Homeschool Encouragement series.